 Creating a Story in Studio is done by basing the Story on a template.
-This template contains a Style that controls the look and feel of how you want the Story to look.
+This template contains a Style that controls the look and feel of how the Story should look.

 Studio has a default Style to get you started, but you most likely will want to create your own Style and edit an existing Style at some point, for example to bring it in line with your house style.
 Once a Style exists in Studio it can be assigned to any Story.